 - Sister Parties:

 The head of the executive branch of Algeria is an elected president for a term of five years.
 Candidates can be nominated in two ways; either by 600 elected officials or by a popular petition of at least 75.000 registered voters.
 The prime minister, who is appointed by the president, appoints the members of the cabinet.
+The president was initially bound by two terms, until constitutional amendments changed this in 2008.
+Sitting President Abdelaziz Bouteflika was heavily criticized for this move.
+In 2016 the limit was reinstated, ending the possibility for Bouteflika to be president for the rest of his life.

 On 11 September 1998, President Zeroual announced he would stand down and early presidential elections would be called.
 He did this to facilitate a transfer back to normal elections for the office, for he was once appointed in 1992 as President to achieve this goal.
 On 15 April 1999 the elections were held.
 After the withdrawal of six candidates, only Abdelaziz Bouteflika (National Rally for Democracy, RND) remained.
 The other candidates withdrew because they were afraid of massive fraud in favour of Bouteflika.
 Early in April they demanded that results from mobile and other special polling stations should not be counted, as they suspected government departments of swelling their number to make rigging easier.
 At the end Bouteflika won the elections with 73.79 percent.
+Bouteflika has won since 1999 every subsequent election, despite him being in poor health since a stroke in 2013.

 The People’s Democratic Republic of Algeria has a bicameral parliament, which consists of the National People’s Assembly and the National Council.